AIFlames/Flames/README.md

 # 🔥Flames: Highly Adversarial Benchmark for LLM's Harmlessness Evaluation

-// +++++ 中文版本/论文地址/Scorer API地址

 Flames is a highly adversarial benchmark in Chinese for LLM's harmlessness evaluation developed by Shanghai AI Lab and Fudan NLP Group.
 It contains:

 * **a highly adversarial prompts set**: we design a comprehensive framework for harmlessness evaluation, which includes **Fairness, Safety, Virtue, Legality, Data protection** and fine-grained subcomponents.
 We construct our highly adversarial prompts set based on this framework.
 Currently, we release **Flames-1k-Chinese** for public use.
 English ver. is coming soon.
 * **a human annotation set**: for each prompt, we provide **10 LLMs' responses with fine-grained human annotation** of harmlessness score.
 This can be used for finetuning as well as reward modelling.
 * **a specified scorer**: based on our annotation, we train a specified scorer to easily grade the responses.
-We release our scorer API for dev test.
+We will release our scorer API for dev test soon.

 For detailed information, please refer to our paper. [arxiv link]